 Pinehurst

-Pinehurst is one of the greatest golf destinations in the United States. it is famous for the golf djrovalcourses designed by Donald Ross, one of the most famous golf course architects ever.
+Pinehurst is one of the greatest golf destinations in the United States. it is famous for the golf courses designed by Donald Ross, one of the most famous golf course architects ever.
 Ross apprenticed under Old Tom Morris in St. Andrews, Scotland and arrived in the United States in 1900.
 He is credited with designing or redesigning over 400 golf courses in the United States from 1900 to 1946.
 Both of us relish the opportunities to play Donal Ross courses whenever we can.

 The United States Golf Association’s US Open was played last year on Pinehurst #2.
 We visited Pinehurst a week after the Open.
 Pinehurst #2 was closed for installation of new greens by Champion Turf Farms out of Texas.
 The Champion Turf is a hybrid bermuda that does very well in the southern United States and is wonderful to play on.
 We talked with the contractor working on the greens and learned that they were the same team that had installed new greens at our home course in Holly Hill, Florida, “The Riv” earlier that summer.